ddeveloper72/django-mongodb/README.md

 How ever when I ran `python manage.py migrate`, I got a `djongo.database.DatabaseError`.
 The cause, `djongo.exceptions.SQLDecodeError: FAILED SQL: INSERT INTO "django_migrations" ("app", "name", "applied")`

-In order to trouble shoot this, found many references by developers commenting on stackoverflow to use this older version of sqlparse==0.2.4.
+In order to trouble shoot this, I found many references by developers commenting on stackoverflow to use this older version of sqlparse==0.2.4.
 Having installed the current version of Djongo v1.3.2 at the time of writing this document, sqlparse v0.2.4 along with Django v2.2.13 is installed by default.

 Further trouble-shooting referenced the database error: